gadgetproject/.github/profile/README.md

 # Liability

-We do our best to produce usable products, but we accept no liability whatsoever if they don't perform as indended or as you expect.
+We do our best to produce usable products, but we accept no liability whatsoever if they don't perform as intended or as you expect.
 We suggest that you treat these projects as "toys" to play with rather than something to rely upon.

 # Commercial Use

 Everything here is licenced as [Creative Commons Zero](https://creativecommons.org/share-your-work/public-domain/cc0) - essentially Public Domain.
 That means if you want to build and sell these gadgets then feel free!
-An acknowledgement woould be nice but we leave that to your own conscience.
+An acknowledgement would be nice but we leave that to your own conscience.